Johnny Damon: Other appearances

 In 2005, Damon wrote Idiot: Beating "The Curse" and Enjoying the Game of Life with Peter Golenbock.

 Damon contributed backing vocals to Dropkick Murphys' 2004 single "Tessie."

 Damon hosted WWE Raw on December 21, 2009.

 Damon participated in the Celebrity Apprentice competition in the spring of 2014 in New York City.
 The shows that he filmed were part of the 2015 season of the show.
 He was eliminated from the show on the episode which aired on February 2, 2015.

 Damon appeared on the Animal Planet show Tanked in 2016.

 Damon appeared on MTV Cribs in 2005, where he gave a tour of his home near Orlando, Florida.

 In April 2018, Damon was announced as one of the celebrities who will compete on season 26 of Dancing with the Stars.
 He was partnered with professional dancer Emma Slater.
 He was eliminated on the first episode, and he placed in ninth place.

 In August 2019, Damon and his wife appeared as one set of primary charter guests during seasons 4 & 5 of the show Below Deck Mediterranean.
+They returned to the show again in June 2026 during season 11.

 On February 22, 2023, Damon played in an exhibition game with the Savannah Bananas, in a game of Banana Ball against the Party Animals at Jackie Robinson Ballpark in Daytona Beach, Florida.